-There are a number of signs you should watch for that may indicate you have gum disease:
+There are a number of signs and symptoms you should watch for that may indicate you have gum disease:

 - Sensitivity to hot or cold temperatures